Experts project autumn surge in coronavirus cases, with a peak after Election Day

 “The candidates are campaigning.
 They’re mixing with people,” Rubin said.
 “I would not be surprised to see a couple people get sick, and whether that goes all the way to the presidential candidates could be a game changer.
 This virus has got pretty close to the president a couple of times.”

 The timing of the pandemic remains unpredictable in part because it is not yet a seasonal virus.
-Seasonal viruses, such as those that cause influenza, and the rhinoviruses and coronaviruses that cause common colds, are remarkably faithful to the calendar, with most typically flaring in the fall a couple of weeks after children go back to school and start bringing their newly acquired infections into their homes, said Ellen Foxman, an immunologist at Yale School of Medicine and expert on respiratory viruses.
+Seasonal viruses, such as those that cause influenza, and the coronaviruses that cause common colds, are remarkably faithful to the calendar, with most typically flaring in the fall a couple of weeks after children go back to school and start bringing their newly acquired infections into their homes, said Ellen Foxman, an immunologist at Yale School of Medicine and expert on respiratory viruses.

 There is a small body of evidence that a person who gets the virus acquires a limited amount of immunity.
-And there also is evidence that some people can become infected a second time.
+And there also are indications that some people can become infected a second time.

 It’s possible that some people suffer minimal or no effects from the coronavirus because of exposure to other viruses, which prime the body’s immune system against pathogens generally.
-This is seen as one plausible explanation for the unusual percentage of people — the CDC estimates 40 percent — who become infected with the novel coronavirus but do not develop symptoms of covid-19.
+This is seen as one plausible explanation for the unusual percentage of people — the CDC estimates 40 percent — who become infected with the novel coronavirus but are asymptomatic.
 But there still is no approved vaccine.
 Most experts do not expect one to be distributed, at least in any significant numbers, before the end of the year at the earliest, and broad distribution could take many months.

 Meanwhile, the country’s health departments are reporting roughly 40,000 positive test results every day — more than double the number in May when many states began reopening after the first wave of infections.
 Epidemiologist Jeffrey Shaman of Columbia University said a good target for the entire country would be to drive transmission down to 500 infections a day.
 At that level, contact tracing and testing could keep outbreaks under control.

 “The question is, is it going to spread out of control broadly?”
 Shaman said.
-“Are we going to test us down to 10,000 cases, then under 1,000, and then to my magical number of 500?
+“Are we going to get us down to 10,000 cases, then under 1,000, and then to my magical number of 500?
 The thing about this disease, it really spins out of control.”

-Klein, the Hopkins epidemiologist, warns that the fall wave is likely to be more intense than the peak in the spring.
-Maryland had 2,000 covid-19 patients in hospitals at the peak in April, he said, and his midrange scenario envisions twice that many hospitalized patients at the next peak.
+Klein, the Hopkins epidemiologist, warns the fall wave is likely to be more intense than the peak in the spring.
+Maryland had 2,000 covid-19 patients in hospitals at its peak in April, he said, and his midrange scenario envisions twice that many hospitalized patients at the next peak.

 At Hopkins, doctors are discussing what they call “Surge 2.0.”
-They are envisioning outbreaks that could overwhelm hospitals with covid-19 patients.
-Even less-catastrophic surges could hamper other kinds of non-covid-19 medical care, said Lisa Lockerd Maragakis, who directs infection control for the Hopkins hospital system.
+They are envisioning outbreaks that could potentially overwhelm hospitals with covid-19 patients.
+Even less-catastrophic surges could hamper other kinds of non-covid-19 medical care, said Lisa Lockerd Maragakis, an associate professor of medicine and infectious diseases.

 “Even though we have had so many cases and we have had so many tragic deaths, we have the vast majority of people who are not immune to this virus,” Maragakis said.
 “Without a therapeutic or a vaccine, we are still in a position where the transmission of the virus depends heavily on our behaviors every day.”